Xenoblade Chronicles X: Music

 The game's soundtrack was handled by Hiroyuki Sawano.
-Sawano had earned acclaim for his work on the soundtracks for multiple anime series including Attack on Titan, Guilty Crown and Kill la Kill.
-Takahashi had been a long-time fan of Sawano, so he personally insisted on having Sawano compose for this game.
-Sawano was more than willing to discuss the project when Takahashi suggested it.
+Known for his work on anime soundtracks including Attack on Titan and Kill la Kill, Sawano was brought on by Takahashi, who was a longtime fan.
 When they first met, Takahashi showed Sawano a concept video for the game, which provided the inspiration for Sawano's subsequent work.
 Sawano created the music based on the musical selections and resources provided by Monolith Soft staff, before working on the music in his own studio.
 Once he had finished work on the theme demos, Sawano created the score for orchestra and band.
 He created the broader orchestral elements on his computer, adding the smaller layers and elements himself so he had complete control over how the score evolved.
 To help with this, he went to a music copyist and had them create scores for each individual instrument.
 After creating the main theme and the core musical themes, he then moved on to the rest of the soundtrack—estimated at over ninety tracks—over three different periods during production.
 Due to Takahashi's liking for Sawano's music, Sawano had the freedom to stick to his musical style.
 The score was directed and co-produced by Legendoor's Yasushi Horiguchi, who was brought on board the project alongside Sawano.

 While Xenoblade Chronicles featured only one vocal theme, Xenoblade Chronicles X featured enough that it was considered rather high for genre standards.
 During early discussions about the game's music, Sawano and Takahashi thought it would be fun to include a large number of vocal themes.
 Sawano brought in several vocalists to create these tracks.
 The vocalists included rapper David Whitaker, singers Mika Kobayashi, Yumiko Inoue, Aimee Blackschleger, Cyua, mpi, and Sayulee.
 The ending theme, "Your Voice", was sung by Kobayashi.
 The lyrics for all vocal tracks were written by Whitaker, mpi and Rie.
 They had all worked with Sawano on previous projects.
 Sawano said that Xenoblade Chronicles X had the highest number of vocal tracks of any project to date.

 An official soundtrack album, Xenoblade X Original Soundtrack, was released on May 20, 2015.
 It was published by Defstar Records and distributed by Sony Music Entertainment Japan.
 The game's music was arranged into 55 tracks.
 The album received mixed reviews from music critics.